 Deserts could become sources of biofuel, based on research conducted by Boeing and partners in the United Arab Emirates (UAE).
 The research has shown that saltwater-tolerant plants called halophytes, grown in coastal deserts and fed by seawater, can produce biofuel “more efficiently than other well-known feedstocks,” Boeing says.
 The Sustainable Bioenergy Research Consortium (SBRC) will test the findings this year by planting two crops of different halophytes in Abu Dhabi’s sandy ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "Desert Plants Show Biofuel Potential, Boeing Says".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "Desert Plants Show Biofuel Potential, Boeing Says".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.

 Not currently a subscriber?
 Click on the "Learn More" button below to view subscription offers.